dart-ecosystem/ioc.dart/README.md

 This package provides only 2 api, easy to learn and use,  but definitely fits most use case in your flutter project.

 If you are a server developer developing small or medium scale project, it's very likely you want to use this package.
-However, large scale project may need more powerful heavy weight IoC library.
+However, large scale project may need more powerful heavy-weight IoC library.

 You **can** use it in your angular project, but we highly recommend you use dependency injection system provided by angular.